Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/backup-and-restore-server.md

-# TACTIC Backup and Restore
+# Backup and Restore Server

 Like any other data producing service, TACTIC requires a backup regimen.
 The data in that TACTIC produces and manages must be backed up in accordance with the backup policy of the departments that manage the TACTIC service.

+This documents outlines details of a proper backup policy and manual steps to carry out a backup.
+To set up an automated backup, see Maintenance > Automated Backup.

-## Backup policy definition
+## Backup Policy

 TACTIC managers should create a backup policy for TACTIC data.
 A backup policy is extremely important, as data loss within the TACTIC service is catastrophic.

-## What needs be backed up
+The following components should be backed up as apart of the backup policy:

-TACTIC manages data in three parallel scopes:

--   `versioned assets` Versioned assets are all the files that are checked in and out of the tactic service.
+1. Assets - Versioned assets are all the files that are checked in and out of the tactic service.

--   `asset metadata` Asset metadata are all the data produced by user interaction with the tactic service.
+2. Database - Asset metadata are all the data produced by user interaction with the tactic service.

--   `project metadata` Project metadata are all data produced by the creation of a project within tactic the tactic service.

-Tactic data is all of equal importance.
-The data is all interrelated, and thus all data must be treated with equal importance in the backup regimen.
+3. TACTIC Application

-## Frequency of backups
+### Frequency of backups

 The frequency of backup of tactic data depends on the policies of the TACTIC managers.
 An examination of the frequency of use of the tactic service, combined with the down time potentially required to back up tactic data should be considered.

-## Backup methods
+### Backup methods

-the only consideration that tactic managers should take into account when creating a backup policy for tactic data is that tactic data produced is synchronized.
+The only consideration that tactic managers should take into account when creating a backup policy for tactic data is that tactic data produced is synchronized.
 This is accomplished via a transaction system within tactic.
 This transaction system relies on co-services to store transacted data.
-During the backup process, tactic and its co-services should be stopped to prevent any loss of synchronization to these co-services.
+During the backup process, tactic and its co-services should be stopped to prevent any loss of

+It is highly recommended that you back up your TACTIC server using a regular schedule.
+In the event of a hardware failure, you will be able to restore your TACTIC server fully from the latest backup. synchronization to these co-services.

+> **Note**
+>
+> You may want to stop the tactic service while you do your backup
+> process.
+To do so, run the following commands:
+>
+> `service tactic stop`
+>
+> `service tactic start`

+## Assets

-\*Versioned assets\*Versioned assets are all the files that are checked in and out of the tactic service.
+Versioned assets are all the files that are checked in and out of the tactic service.
 Typically the tactic service works in conjunction with a co-service such as a network file storage service to accomplish its tasks of asset management.
 Thus the task of backing up